 - Black Death (1300s Europe).
 The Black Death, and all major human pandemics, directly catalyzed immunity in the survivors, because of the way human immune systems work.
 All bacteria and viruses have only simple strategies for infecting complex organisms like humans.
 There are only on the order of 50 genes in a virus, and 300 in a bacterium, versus 20,000 in a human, with thousands being immune related.
 In order to survive in human hosts, infectious diseases must continually mutate.
 Because we naturally quarantine as infections spread, there is preferential passing of less lethal variants within the host population.
 Over time, these less lethal variants immunize the population against the more lethal ones.
 This is one of several reasons that over time, all pandemics, including really clever ones like AIDS, which attack the immune system itself, eventually burn themselves out, leaving the surviving population with superimmmunity against that pathogen.
 Pandemics are a canonical example of a catalytic catastrophe.
 All plagues that have affected humans have actually not been the pathogen’s “fault”, but rather the way pathogen-host relationships have grown differentially, in isolation, followed by contact between previously isolated groups of humans.
 In the Black Plague example, Chinese, living in close quarters with their animals, developed superimmunity, and their pathogens (Yersinia Pestis, in this case) developed superpathogenic traits to try to get past that superimmunity.
 When the Silk Road brought these superpathogens to Europe, the immunologically naive Europeans were easy victimss.
 The Spaniards infecting the Aztecs, the Europeans infecting American Indians had the same dynamics.
 When those newly superimmune peoples make initial contact with less immunologically privileged peoples, massive damage is done to the immunologically naive populations on first contact.
 As immunity grows, pathogens must get more virulent, just to get into and replicate in their host.
 But because of the way biological immune systems work, every pathogen that people survive from just makes the survivors stronger, against all pathogens of that general class, and some related classes.
 But now that the world is one integrated population, the possibility for major pandemics is vastly, vastly less than it was previously, regardless of what any scaremonger might tell you.
 As our understanding of immune systems and how to empower them grows yearly, we are now just a few decades away from eliminating pandemics as a major threat.
 For a good example, see DRACO, an immune system adjuvant that makes our biochemistry a hostile environment for replication by a whole class of viruses.
 Many other such adjuvants exist, we’ve just been too shortsighted as a species to fund looking for them.
 Pathogens are just too simple, in the end, to be an enduring threat to humanity.
 No matter what bioterrorists do with them, in another generation or two we’ll know how to immediately create chemical immunity (vaccines, adjuvants) to them.
 It’s only humans acting against humans, and the future of our intelligent machines, that are the enduring risks to our society in the second half of the 21st century.

 There are many more examples of our growing global immunity, and of catalytic catastrophes, that we could give.
-Criminality, terrorism, depressions, bankruptcies, competitive failures, and just about every other destructive thing we can name has a long history of catalyzing greater immunity in surviving societies, when we are willing to look without our fear bias.
+Criminality, terrorism, depressions, bankruptcies, competitive failures, and just about every other destructive thing we can name has a long history of catalyzing greater immunity in surviving societies, when we are willing to look without our fear or danger bias.

 Let’s have a quick discussion of global violent conflict, to get a sense of how immunity to the destructive effects of conflict is presently accelerating on Earth.
 In his excellent primer, The Transparent Society (1998), futurist David Brin argues that transparency is an unavoidably accelerating feature of digital systems on Earth, and he observes that happens in two key ways, bottom-up, with sensors and cameras and intelligent systems in the hands of the masses, and top-down, with the same digital technologies in the hands of powerful political and corporate actors.
 Bottom-up transparency is today often called sousveillance, as a counterpart to top-down transparency, or surveillance.
 Brin notes that as long as democratic societies feel like they have much more sousveillance than surveillance in operation, they can be effective members in shaping that transparency for social good.